Small airliner crashes into homes in Goma, DR Congo | DW | 24.11.2019

-The operator of the twin-engine Dornier-228 aircraft, the local airline Busy Bee, said the flight had 17 passengers and two crew members on board.
+The operator of the twin-engine Dornier-228 aircraft, the local airline Busy Bee, said the flight had on board 17 passengers and two crew members.

 The French news agency AFP, quoting Goma rescue coordinator Joseph Makundi, said 23 bodies had been pulled from wreckage.